techidaily/site-youtube-zero/source/_posts/24-youtube-to-webm-top-tier-conversion-applications-reviewed.md

 ![Convert YouTube video to WebM format with Easy HTML5 Video](https://images.wondershare.com/filmora/article-images/convert-youtube-to-webm-with-easyhtml5video.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jpdGEJJwMLY?si=eKgXOPpNeYvYKcel" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This tool is designed to make coding video sequences easier by enabling you to simply copy the YouTube link to the software.
 You can then choose a video’s poster, select the codec and adjust the conversion settings.
 When ready you should click on the Start button and the software will generate an HTML page that contains the video, images, and code you need for your website.
 Moreover, Easy HTML5 Video works with all broad range of browsers and devices which ensures that your WebM videos can be played without any difficulty.
 The free version of the software offers only limited conversion capabilities, and you must upgrade to one of the paid options if you want to take full advantages of the tools this cross-platform software has to offer.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kZVDkvMZvP4?si=xAugrCf-Ud6EMMpm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5\.
 [YTBTO](https://www.ytbto.com/youtube-to-webm-converter)